 More than any other artist, Pablo Picasso defined Modern Art of the 20th century.
 During his lifetime, he was adored by the French public and the art establishment, reaching celebrity status in his later years.
 Born in Málaga, Spain, in October 1881, Picasso eventually moved to France, where he would live for the rest of his life and pave the way for the world of Modern Art.
 After he died in 1973 at the age of 91, his fame only grew.
 Today, it is not unusual for his paintings to achieve eight figures at auction; his most expensive painting, Les Femmes d'Alger ("Version O"), brought $179.4 million in 2015.
+Most of his fine art online today are some of the most expensive pieces sold in auctions.
 More importantly, however, was his lasting influence on the realm of art history.
 No artist before or since Picasso has made such waves in the art world.
-Picasso not only broke boundaries, he rewrote the rules, creating and reinventing entirely unique modes of artistic expression, from Cubism to collage.
+Picasso not only broke boundaries, he rewrote the rules, creating and reinventing entirely unique modes of artistic expression, from Cubism to collage to his blue period.
 His impact was indelible and is still felt to this day.
-Picasso’s life has been the subject of innumerable memoirs, novels, plays, movies and documentaries.
-While we all may know about his most famous artistic triumphs (and his infamous affairs), there may be a few things about Picasso’s life that still surprise you.
-Read on as we uncover 10 facts that you might not know about the life of this artistic titan.
+Picasso's life has been the subject of innumerable memoirs, novels, plays, movies and documentaries.
+While we all may know about his most famous artistic triumphs (and his infamous affairs), there may be a few things about Picasso's life that still surprise you.
+Read on as we uncover 10 Pablo Picasso facts that you might not know about the life of this artistic titan.

 1. He was the most prolific artist who ever lived.

 Picasso has gone down in the annals of art history as not only one of the most important painters of all time, but also the busiest.
+Picasso’s painting history was defined by the art movement he created and defined.
+From cubism to surrealism, Picasso’s art covered a wide spectrum of styles and periods.
 According to the Guinness Book of World Records, he was the most prolific professional artist to have ever lived.
-Over his 75-year career, he produced an estimated 147,800 pieces — 13,500 paintings, 100,000 prints and engravings, 300 sculptures and ceramics and 34,000 illustrations.
+Over his 75-year career, he produced an estimated 147,800 pieces - 13,500 paintings, 100,000 prints and engravings, 300 sculptures and ceramics and 34,000 illustrations.
 Not included in that number are the more than 300 poems he also wrote.
 Few people realize that Picasso took pen to paper on numerous occasions, beginning at the age of 53 in 1935 and continuing until the summer of 1959.
 His stream-of-consciousness-style writing took cues from his own breakthroughs in Cubism and collage.
 He eschewed grammar and punctuation in favor of a juxtaposition of imagery, as exemplified by the following translated example:

 in a goblet sleeves of a harlequin costume knotted around its stem the toro’s head expires embroiled in the scent of verbena and candles stand on a drum balanced by a prism’s deceptive stammer -Pablo Picasso, June 6, 1936